-The petit bourgeois might think they’ve tamed the Docklands with their trendy > lofts overlooking the Thames, but Alan Ayckbourn can still see the raw fear in > their eyes.
-“Role Play" might have an unusually preposterous premise, but if you > read between the many, many laughs, you can see a savvy dissection of all that > terrorizes your run-of-the-mill middle-class Brit these days.
+The petit bourgeois might think they’ve tamed the Docklands with their trendy lofts overlooking the Thames, but Alan Ayckbourn can still see the raw fear in their eyes.
+“Role Play,” the legendary comic playwright’s latest (and wholly stellar) farce to reach these shores, might have an unusually preposterous premise — comic complications ensue when a character falls, literally, from the sky onto the edge of someone’s balcony — but if you read between the many, many laughs, you can see a savvy dissection of all that terrorizes your run-of-the-mill middle-class Brit these days.

 Some of those fears have been Ayckbourn fodder for years: class anxiety, the approval of other generations, the danger of your fiancee turning directly into her mother.
 But in “Role Play,” snagging a fearlessly outlandish U.S. premiere at the Ayckbourn-loving Pittsburgh Public from director Ted Pappas, some of those terrors reflect the new world order that terrifies your average Yorkshireman.

 Unusually for Ayckbourn, this new play is rooted in the fear of losing one’s children to a world of immigrants, multiculturalism and all other kinds of terrifyingly pluralistic change.
 Ayckbourn’s genius is that he is able to fit all of this into a basic farcical structure that hasn’t changed a jot since about 1972.

 So few playwrights today know how to write a decent domestic farce, without overwhelming the old rules with postmodern tangents, that Ayckbourn’s familiar theatrical lexicon feels fresh and appealing all over again — even for those of us who overdosed on his pervasive works in the amateur British theatricals of the 1970s.